lytics/pathforajs/docs/docs/customization/form.md

-Pathfora allows for some customization on form elements including hiding specific input fields, setting placeholder text, and selecting which fields are required for the user to submit the form.
+Pathfora now allows for fully customized form fields for modules of type [form](/types/form.md) and [gate](/types/form.md).
+These fields includs text inputs, texarea, select boxes, checkboxes, and radio buttons.

+Try out our [form schema builder](/customization/form_builder.md) to easily build forms with a drag and drop interface, and output a `formElements` object for your module config.

+Legacy form documentation is also available [here](/customization/form_lagacy.md)

-## fields
+## formElements

-Select which fields should be a part of the module's form.
-By default, a [form](/types/form.md) module has the name, email, title, and message fields.
-And a [gate](/types/form.md) module has the name, email, company, and title fields.
+This is a list of form element objects to include in the module's form.
+The order of these elements determines the order in which they render in the module.

 <table>
   <thead>
     <tr>
-      <td colspan="3" align="center"><code>fields</code> object</td>
+      <td colspan="3" align="center">object in <code>formElements</code> array</td>
     </tr>
     <tr>
       <th>Key</th>